MeteoraAg/zap-program/README.md

 ## Zap out

-User can withdraw liquidity or claim fees from Meteora pools immediately swaps the withdrawn tokens through direct pools (Damm V2 or DLMM) or Jupiter.
+User can withdraw liquidity or claim fees from AMM pools and immediately swaps the withdrawn tokens through direct pools (Damm V2 or DLMM) or Jupiter.

-## Zap in
+## Zap in (Please refer examples in ZAPIN.md)

-### TODO
 - Swap and deposit in Damm V2
 - Swap and deposit in DLMM